Sargun Mehta

-Mehta began acting in theatre productions in her college, and later ventured into television roles, having made her screen debut in 2009 with Zee TV's 12/24 Karol Bagh.
-Colors TV's drama series Phulwa marked a significant turning point in her career, earning her critical acclaim.
-Mehta received praise for her supporting work in the 2009 series 12/24 Karol Bagh and in the 2013 series Balika Vadhu.
-She also hosted the dance reality show Boogie Woogie Kids Championship.
+Mehta began acting in theatre productions in her college, and later ventured into television roles, having made her screen debut in 2009 with 12/24 Karol Bagh.
+Her notable roles include Phulwa (2011–2012), Kya Huaa Tera Vaada (2012–2013) and Balika Vadhu (2013–2014).

-Mehta made her feature film debut with the 2015 Punjabi romantic comedy Angrej; the production, which emerged as the second highest grossing Punjabi film of the year had her play the role of Dhann Kaur, a member of an aristocratic family in the pre-partitioned Punjab.
-She won the PTC Punjabi Film Award for Best Actress for her performance in the film.
-Mehta has since appeared in other successful Punjabi films including the dramas Love Punjab (2016) and Lahoriye (2017).
-Her portrayal of a troubled housewife in the former earned her a Filmfare Award Punjabi for Best Actress.
-She had won seven Best Actress Awards in four years in different Award Ceremonies.
+Mehta made her film debut with the 2015 Punjabi film Angrej; and earned her the PTC Punjabi Film Award for Best Actress.
+Her performance in Love Punjab (2016) and Lahoriye (2017) won her two Filmfare Awards Punjabi for Best Actress.
+Mehta has since earned praises for playing a modern woman in Qismat (2018) and Qismat 2 (2021), a beautician in Surkhi Bindi (2019) and a police officer in Cuttputlli (2022), which marked her debut in Hindi films.

 Early life and education

 Mehta was born on 6 September 1988 in Chandigarh, India, She has a younger brother.
 As a child, along with her brother, Mehta auditioned for the dance reality show Boogie Woogie; they were both rejected.
 Mehta did her schooling at the Sacred Heart Convent school and Carmel Convent School in Chandigarh.
 She did her graduation in Bachelor of commerce from the Kirori Mal College, Delhi University.
 She then began studying for a Master's degree in Business Management, but left to pursue her acting career.
 Thereafter, she was cast in the television programme 12/24 Karol Bagh.
 After the programme ended, she shifted to Mumbai.

 Mehta's fame increased when she played in the 2011 television series Phulwa and the 2012 Kya Huaa Tera Vaada.
 She established herself as a leading actress, when she appeared the Colors TV drama series Balika Vadhu in 2013.